Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 If you’ve been denied a business loan, here are three steps you can take to potentially correct the situation:

 1. Ask the lender why they said no. Call the lender to discuss your application and ask why your application was turned down.
-You may be able to correct the problems and resubmit the application.
+You may be able to fix the problems and resubmit the application.

 3. Prepare a new application.
-When you’re in a position to reapply, try applying with the same lender or consider an alternative form of financing that you’re more likely to get approved for.
+When you’re in a position to reapply, try applying with the same lender or consider an alternative form of financing you’re more likely to get approved for.

 Alternatives to a long-term loan